Hi, I'm Melanie. I believe how we design can be as transformative as what we design.

 Recently, she launched Meta’s first Community-in-Residence program, a pioneering program investing $5M in digital community builders and embedding them in product teams.
 She grew ecosystems partnerships and new program development.
 She is a collaborator of New_Public, a non-profit focused on healthier digital public spaces.

-Melanie began her career at the intersection of learning and design, collaborating with architects, educators, and families to design new schools—including Chicago’s first Montessori high school.
+Melanie began her career at the intersection of learning and design, designing new schools—including Chicago’s first Montessori high school.
 She worked with TheThirdTeacher+, a learning design consultancy within CannonDesign where she grew the practice's research and strategy offering and collaborated with the George Lucas Education Foundation (Edutopia) and progressive schools across the US.
 She led knowledge management for Perkins+Will's education architecture studio, empowered education entrepreneurs as a fellow in the Chicago Public Schools' new school incubator, and helped launch the Jane Goodall Institute's youth education program in the Midwest.

 Melanie is a passionate neighbor-designer.
 She was the founder and curator of The League of Awesome Possibilities, a design collaborative focused on building healthier local economies through participatory placemaking funded by the Awesome Foundation, GOOD magazine, and City of Chicago.
 She was invited to sit on StateFarm's NextDoor Community Innovation Council and serves as a trustee for the Awesome Foundation